Michael-wigontherun/PluginConflictChecker/README.md

 "TypeFilter"                        Is a string list, add Mutegen Major Record interface types to this list to remove them
-                                      from the conflict count, See Major Record Interfaces.txt for a list, Cell and Worldspace Records are already added
+                                      from the conflict count, See Major Record Interfaces.txt for a list, Cell and Worldspace Records are already added "OnlyIncludeTypeFilter"             True will make "TypeFilter" only register conflicts of conflicts of of that particular type or types
 ```